SAFETAG/SAFETAG/docs/audit_content.md

 Each audit section should contain the following content.
 This content is used to populate various sections.

-*Reporting Content*
+*Methodology*
+  * summary - A short - two to three sentence - basic overview of the methodology.
+  * description - An longer in-depth - two to three paragraph - overview of the methodology.
+  * approach - Step-by-step explanation of the methodology used that is tool agnostic.
+  * threats - The threats that are explored with a methodology.
+  * purpose - The purpose for the methodology used.
+  * scope - An overview of the full scope of this type of methodology.
+  * baseline skill set - The minimum skills required to safely carry out this methodology.

+*Vulnerability*
   * summary - A short - two to three sentence - basic overview of the vulnerability.
   * description - An longer in-depth - two to three paragraph - overview of the vulnerability.
-  * approach - Step-by-step explanation of how the vulnerability is tested that is tool agnostic.
+  * approach - Step-by-step explanation of the methodology used that is tool agnostic.
   * threats - The threats that are associated with this specific vulnerability.
   * recommendation - The recommended fix to address this problem.
   * resources - Guidance on how to seek out support to address this issue.
   * skills - The skills needed to address the problem identified.
-This can include the skills needed to address a technical problem by a technologist or the digital security skill training needed.

-*Audit Content*
-  * baseline skill set - The minimum skills required to safely carry out a threat modeling activity.
+  * exploit - tool-specific step-by-step instructions on how the vulnerability is exploited. (optional)

+*Tool*
+  * summary - A short - two to three sentence - basic overview of the methodology.
+  * description - An longer in-depth - two to three paragraph - overview of the methodology.
   * instructions - tool-specific step-by-step instructions on how the vulnerability is identified.
-  * exploit - tool-specific step-by-step instructions on how the vulnerability is exploited. (optional)

-*ADIDS Content*
+  * threats - The threats that are explored with a methodology.
+  * purpose - The purpose for the methodology used.
-  * Data Collection - What data to collect for reporting and how to present that data for the clearest understanding.
+  * data collection - What data to collect for reporting and how to present that data for the clearest understanding.
   * example - a folder with sample example content and example images from a false audit.
+  * why [tool] - a short overview of why we chose this tool.

 *Optional Content*
   * Training Activities - SHORT training activities that supplement sections that could otherwise be detrimental to achieving organizational agency (see: social engineering)